 Please see the links to the right for additional information and forms for each area.

-Discrimination is prohibited under the Human Rights Act on the bases of race, color, religion, sex (including sexual harassment), national origin, ancestry, military status, age (40 and over), order of protection status, marital status, sexual orientation (which includes gender-related identity), unfavorable military discharge and physical and mental disability.
+Discrimination is prohibited under the Human Rights Act on the bases of race, color, religion, sex (including sexual harassment), national origin, ancestry, military status, age (40 and over), order of protection status, marital status, sexual orientation (which includes gender-related identity), pregnancy, unfavorable military discharge and physical and mental disability.
 The Act also prohibits discrimination based on familial status in real estate transactions.

 A charge of discrimination must be filed within 180 days after the alleged discriminatory action, or one year for a Fair Housing case.